Defining Your Organizations Office 365 Andor SharePoint Vision And Mission Statement

 How does vision relate to SharePoint governance?

-Every governance policy should support the vision.
-If the vision emphasizes "seamless collaboration with external partners," external sharing policies should allow controlled sharing, not block it.
-The vision is the decision-making framework for governance trade-offs.
+Every governance policy must align with the vision.
+If the vision highlights "seamless collaboration with external partners," then external sharing policies should enable controlled sharing rather than restrict it.
+The vision serves as the framework for making governance decisions.

 Do we need separate vision statements for Teams, SharePoint, and OneDrive?

-No. Microsoft 365 is an integrated platform.
-Create a single unified digital workplace vision.
-Separate vision statements create siloed thinking and competing priorities.
-The mission statement can address specific capabilities.
+No, Microsoft 365 is an integrated platform.
+It helps create a single, unified digital workplace vision.
+Separate vision statements can lead to siloed thinking and competing priorities.

 How often should we update the vision?